lilab-bcb/cumulus/docs/smart_seq_2.rst

 - output_count_matrix is a folder containing three files: matrix.mtx.gz, barcodes.tsv.gz, and features.tsv.gz.
 - matrix.mtx.gz is a gzipped matrix in matrix market format.
 - barcodes.tsv.gz is a gzipped TSV file, containing 5 columns. 'barcodekey' is cell name. 'plate' is the plate name, which can be used for batch correction. 'total_reads' is the total number of reads. 'alignment_rate' is the alignment rate obtained from the aligner. 'unique_rate' is the percentage of reads aligned uniquely to a gene.
+Cells sequenced with single-end reads appear first in 'barcodekey'.
 - features.tsv.gz is a gzipped TSV file, containing 2 columns. 'featurekey' is gene symbol. 'featureid' is Ensembl ID.

 The gene-count matrix can be fed directly into **cumulus** for downstream analysis.